General Information

 The centre gives demonstrations of its work.
 A guide takes visitors to the heart of the facility to explain the operation and use of the solar furnace.
 Applications of simple scientific and educational experiments complement the visit, for example: the concentration of the solar rays to produce temperatures between 2000 °C and 3500 °C, the ignition of wood, melting of metal, and ceramic cooking.
 The visit concludes with an overview of technologies that use solar energy: solar thermal, solar forge, solar cells, solar cookers.

-Text imported from Wikipedia article "Mont-Louis Solar Furnace" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Mont-Louis Solar Furnace" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants